zaeonNineZero/Flans-Mod-Plus-Plus/README.md

 * Guns with multiple fire modes will now show their fire mode outside the ammo counter text; this can be forced on for guns with only a single fire mode as well.
 * Added per-gun configuration for whether to sure the default crosshair in certain situations, such as aiming vs. not aiming and scope attached vs. no scope attached.
+* The ammo-remaining tooltip for guns has been simplified; holding shift will show the full list of loaded ammo items.
+* The ammo counter on the HUD now has a secondary display mode for hiding the maximum shots of a loaded ammo item.

 * Guns can be configured to rely on bullets for determining spread, projectile count, and velocity values.
 Useful for making birdshot shells, slug rounds, or a multi-projectile ammo for an energy/plasma weapon.
 * Glass block with a high enough hardness or blast resistant are now invulnerable to being broken by bullets.
 Thermal Expansion's Reinforced Glass is truly bullet-proof!
 * Mining Lasers!
 Use "MiningLaserBeam True", then add MiningLaserMaxHardness and MiningLaserMaxResistance to make a bullet behave like a Mining Laser projectile.
 If a block is not too hard or blast resistant, it will be mined and dropped by the bullet when hit.
 * Ammo items can now properly drop other items, such as parts, when emptied in Survival Mode.
 From example, a laser weapon's ammo could drop an empty battery, which can then be recharged.
+* Ammo items display how much ammo they have remaining, with config lines to alter how it is displayed.

 * Grenades can now have descriptions added to them.
 Good for letting players know how long a grenade's fuse lasts.
 * Grenade and Bullet models can now be rescaled using ModelScale.